 Unauthorised use of restrictive practices in relation to an NDIS participant is a reportable incident as per the ‘NDIS (Incident Management and Reportable Incidents) Rules 2018’.
 NDIS information and processes for reporting an incident are at the NDIS website.

-Any use of authorised restrictive practice(s) must be reported to the NDIS Quality and Safeguards Commission as a reportable incident until the behaviour support plan is “Activated” in the NDIS Commission portal, see https://www.ndiscommission.gov.au/document/656
+Any use of unauthorised restrictive practice(s) must be reported to the NDIS Quality and Safeguards Commission as a reportable incident until the behaviour support plan is “Activated” in the NDIS Commission portal.
+For further information go to the NDIS Quality and Safeguards Commission website.

 All authorisation requests and queries in regards to the NT NDIS Restrictive Practices Authorisation process can be emailed to the DoH Restrictive Practices Authorisation Unit at firstname.lastname@example.org.

 Forms and Information